rancher/docs/content/k3s/latest/en/advanced/_index.md

 To force the install script to log a warning rather than fail, you can set the following environment variable: `INSTALL_K3S_SELINUX_WARN=true`.

 The way that SELinux enforcement is enabled or disabled depends on the K3s version.
+Prior to v1.19.x, SELinux enablement for the builtin containerd was automatic but could be disabled by passing `--disable-selinux`.
+With v1.19.x and beyond enabling SELinux must be affirmatively configured via the `--selinux` flag or config file entry.
+Servers and agents that specify both the `--selinux` and (deprecated) `--disable-selinux` flags will fail to start.

 {{% tabs %}}
 {{% tab "K3s v1.19.1+k3s1" %}}